 Weddings are getting intimate this season and looks like India's top couturiers are curating bridal wear that reflects the present times.
-Clearly, that's the case with ace designer Anju Modi who showcased her 2020 collection 'Sindoori' with her first-ever digital show at India Couture Week.
-Anju Modi's latest creations is all about easy and versatile creations for the new-age brides.
+Clearly, that's the case with ace designer Anju Modi who had showcased her collection 'Sindoori' with her first-ever digital show at India Couture Week.
+Anju Modi's latest creations are all about easy and versatile creations for the new-age brides.
 If you are a bride-to-be and hunting for pieces that are timeless then take notes from the designer's latest collection.

 Colour Palette For The Season